Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/08/use-powershell-to-send-all-regex-matches-to-a-new-file.md

     Out-File $outPath
 ```

-The regex happens to be looking for a particular pattern I’m interested in – you can <abbr title="Bring Your Own Regex">BYOR</abbr>.
+The regex happens to be looking for a particular pattern I’m interested in – you can :abbr[BYOR]{title="Bring Your Own Regex"}.

 ## Input / output